 Last year, the Pennrose Company demolished the John Coltrane mural in Strawberry Mansion.
 Pennrose has been feeding at the public trough of government subsidies for decades.
 But in an instant, the company erased a tribute to an American cultural icon.

-While the nation celebrates the centennial of the birth of Billie Holiday and Mary Lou Williams, the Philadelphia Housing Authority plans to demolish this cultural asset.
+While the nation celebrates the centennial of the birth of Billie Holiday and Mary Lou Williams, the Philadelphia Housing Authority plans to demolish the Women of Jazz mural.

 Now, you might be wondering what is the connection between murals and the affordable housing crisis?
 Kelvin Jeremiah, President and CEO of PHA, said it best in his remarks before the City Council Committee on Housing, Neighborhood Development and The Homeless on April 27: